CodeforAustralia/vla-orbit/README.md

 ## Technical information

 ORBIT is being developed between Code for Australia and the ICT team of VLA.
-In order to get the most of the current of both teams ICT has built all the interaction between model and the business logic providing a SOAP API supporting different functionalities such as bookings, referrals or management of services.
+In order to get the most of the current of both teams ICT has built all the interaction between model and the business logic providing a SOAP API supporting different functionalities such as referrals, no replay emails, bookings or service management.

-On the other hand, CFA fellows have built a web application through researching and approaching potential users of Orbit.
-This application was built using PHP (Laravel 5.4), Javascript (jQuery) and MySql (MariaDB).
+CFA fellows have built a web application through researching and approaching potential users of the legal sector in Victoria.
+This application was built using PHP (Laravel 5.4), Javascript (jQuery), VueJs, Bootstrap 3 and MySql.
 In order to keep the front-end development time short, the team acquired a license of the "Metronic" Bootstrap admin dashboard.

+In order to keep information about bookings, VLA has developed a system to track this information between their offices including service information, times and service provider.

+In order to authenticate VLA user's the application is using SIMPLE SAML libraries to access the service directory, this requires an SSL certificate.

 # Installation